neonkingfr/obsdfreqd/README.md

 - battery saving but allow some limited speed: `-m 50 -r 40 -t 300` (it limits frequency to 50% while going down abruptly)
 - balanced: `-t 150 -r 30 -d 10 -i 2` (it polls often and decay slowly over time)
-- performance: `-t 90 -s 33 -i 10` (it increase fast and stay up long and polls often)
+- performance: `-t 90 -r 25 -s 33 -i 10` (it increase fast and stay up long and polls often)

+**Profiles with different behavior when on battery**:

+- high performance plugged in / battery saving but allow some limited speed: `-m 100,60 -r 25,40 -t 90,300 -d 10,100 -i 10,0`
+- low power/temperature when plugged in / battery saving: `-m 90,50 -r 40 -t 90 -d 50,100 -i 4,0`

 # Relation to the OpenBSD project